 - With persistence and tirelessness will bring achievement, much the same as genuine Paleohistory investigation.

-- Incorporates help and speedy guide area to kick you off.
+- Incorporates help and a speedy guide area to kick you off.

 - Reasonable burrowing mechanics, paleohistory, into various kinds of earth and rock to burrow through.